 These are Windows 10/8/7 System Restore errors mainly caused by the damaged file system on the selected hard disk or corruption of Windows system files.
 When encountering the disk local disk has errors, you cannot perform any system restore point until the problem is thoroughly resolved.

-In this tutorial, we will explain several useful ways to solve Windows has detected file system corruption on local disk C error.
+In this tutorial, we will explain several useful ways to solve Windows-detected file system corruption on local disk C errors.

 How to Fix Windows Has Detected File System Corruption Error

 Facing Windows has detected file system corruption on local disk C issue when you restore the system, you can start to troubleshoot by first checking the disk recommended by Windows.